Healing Social-Political Divides in Our Relationships, Families, Communities, and Society, One Conversation at a Time

 - What do you want – personally and universally?

-John's work is based in the international work of Nonviolent Communication (NVC).
-For more information about John and the work see, https://johnkinyon.com.
+John's work is based in the international work of Nonviolent Communication (NVC), https://www.cnvc.org.

 Once you register you'll receive an email with the Zoom link and other information.
 MAKE SURE TO CHECK YOUR SPAM FOLDER

-If you've already registered but have lost the link, just re-register to get it again.
+If you've already registered but have lost the link, just re-register or email us to get it again.
 It is the same Zoom link each time.

 [Here's a LINK for information about Zoom if you're new to it.]